-The Toronto Film Society screened Barbary Coast on November 14th, 2011 as part of the Monday Night Film Buff Series.
+Toronto Film Society presented Barbary Coast (1935) on Monday, November 14, 2011 in a double bill with Desire as part of the Season 64 Monday Evening Film Buffs Series, Programme 2.

 Miriam Hopkins was a horror to work with.
 I worked with her in Samuel Goldwyn’s Barbary Coast.
 Well, you couldn’t exactly say that.
 I tried to work with her.
 She made no effort whatever to work with me.